nat-alvec/MegaVacina-game/README.md

 # MegaVacina

 MegaVacina is my first project created with JavaScript, HTML and CSS.
-Its initial inspiration was the Atari MegaMania game, however, over the days I had to make some modifications resulting in a different but fun game!
+Its initial inspiration was the Atari MegaMania game, however, over the days I had to make some modifications resulting in a different, but fun game!

 ## Installation